 From 1985 until 1998, Bill turned again to sculpture, especially his dynamic bronze figures.

 In need of solitude and spiritual renewal, in the early 1990s Bill returned to Italy where he stayed for two years, this time to Scario, a quiet town south of the Amalfi Coast.

 In 2008, Zacha's Bay Window Gallery celebrated its 50th anniversary; 2009 is the 50th anniversary of the Mendocino Art Center.
 The environment Bill Zacha created at the Art Center so many years ago, the seed of a renewed Mendocino, continues to nurture creativity and build community.

 When speaking of the miracle of the Mendocino Art Center, Bill always gave all credit to Saint Francis.

 If you knew Bill, taught or took classes at the Mendocino Art Center and have memories to share, please contact us, email@example.com.
 We'd love to hear from you.

-Zacha's Bay Window Gallery offers a selection of Bill Zacha's works for sale as well as a growing archive for art lovers and scholars.
+Zacha's Bay Window offers a digital museum archive of Mendocino Heritage Artist Bill Zacha's work for art lovers and scholars.